thomasNDS/SmartCampus2014/README.md

 ========

 The project contains:
-* A Server MQTT with Mogo DB
+* A Server MQTT with Mongo DB
-* A web aplication
+* A HTML5 client aplication

 Licensing
 ===========